Okashanadeem/SMIU-Prep-Sessions-By-Okasha-Nadeem/After Mids/Session 02/FUNCTIONS.md

-# Session 1 – (Part 2): Using Functions to Structure Your C Programs
+# Session 2: Using Functions to Structure Your C Programs

 ---